mstksg/hakyll-dhall/README.md

 customizing rebuilding behavior for network, environment variable, and non-project local files.

-`loadDhall` and `loadDhallExpr` allow for loading and parsing of Dhall files for usage within the 'Compiler' monad, so you can use the results as intermediate parts in building your pages.  `parseDhall` allows directly passing in Dhall strings to parse and resolve, tracking imports.
-`dhallCompiler` is meant as a "final end-point", which just pretty-prints a parsed Dhall file, with optional normalization.

-Hakyll compiler and loader for Dhall files.
-Functions are intended to track all local dependencies within the project directory, so rebuilds are properly triggered on up-stream imports.
-Provides options for customizing rebuilding behavior for network, environment variable, and non-project local files.

 There are three major workflows:

 1. `dExprCompiler`, `loadDhall`, and `dhallCompiler`, for loading underlying